WolframResearch/wolfram-library-link-rs/docs/WhyRust.md

 #### *For Wolfram Language Developers*

-The LibraryLink and WSTP C libraries already offer Wolfram Language developers the capability to write performant low-level code, interface with external libraries, and perform system operations, all easily callable from the Wolfram Language.
+The LibraryLink interface and WSTP library offer Wolfram Language developers the capability to write performant low-level code, interface with external libraries, and perform system operations, all easily callable from the Wolfram Language.
 This document describes some reasons why the Rust programming language might be appealing to Wolfram